Tuna meatballs with caramelized onions, Traditional and Bimby Recipe.

 Can I enrich the caramelized onions?

-Yes, I have the recipe for Eolian style caramelized onions, click here
+Yes, I’ll give you the recipe for Eolian-style caramelized onions, click here